-• Read the Elementary GLOBE book All About Earth: Our World on Stage - either read it to the class or have students read it to themselves.
+Read the Elementary GLOBE storybook All About Earth: Our World on Stage - either read it to the class or have students read it to themselves.
 The book can be downloaded from www.globe.gov/ elementaryglobe.

-Part 2: - Gather materials required for creating costumes, props and backdrop. - Copy the script and distribute to each student in the class.
-Part 3:
+- Gather materials needed for creating costumes, props, and backdrop. - After students write a script, make copies and then distribute to each student in the class.

-- Set up backdrop. - Gather all props.
+- Set up backdrop. - · Gather all props.

 Teacher's Notes

 The Earth as a System

 When discussing the Earth, scientists often organize it into five "spheres": the atmosphere, hydrosphere, geosphere, cryosphere, and biosphere.
 These spheres are connected to each other in a complex web of processes.
 Instead of focusing on the individual parts of the Earth, Earth system scientists use chemistry, biology, and physics to study the cycles that connect these spheres with each other and with the energy from the Sun, which ultimately drives almost all of these processes.
-All About Earth: Our World on Stage uses terminology that is more age appropriate for K-2 students: air, water, soil, and living things.
+This book uses terminology that is more age appropriate for K-4 students: air, water, soil, and living things.
 This book also includes the cryosphere (ice) within the hydrosphere.
 See Figure 1 below.